spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 - **VolumeSnapshot Controller**: A Kubernetes plug-in that watches VolumeSnapshot CRD objects and manages the creation and deletion of volume snapshots.
 A snapshot represents a point-in-time copy of a volume.
 You can use a snapshot to provision a new volume.
 That is, you can pre-populate a volume with the snapshot data.
 Or you can restore an existing volume to the previous state using a snapshot.

-- **Multus CNI**: a CNI plugin that enables multiple network interfaces to attach to Kubernetes pods.
+- **Multus CNI**: A CNI plugin that enables multiple network interfaces to attach to Kubernetes pods.

 Administrators can configure out-of-the-box add-on packs, cluster profiles, and virtual machine templates that include commonly used operating systems, or they can define their own VM templates to share with users.